- Chart

 Growth Trajectory and Initiatives

-Recent Initiatives: Recent initiatives include expanding licensing partnerships and focusing on e-commerce growth and optimization.
+Recent Initiatives: Recent strategic initiatives include expanding its online presence, developing new product lines, and focusing on digital marketing.

 Summary